-- Establishing a new urupā - Multiple-year projects - Payment of salaries, wages, commissions, fees etc. - Power and water rates, legal fees or leases
+- Multiple-year projects - Payment of salaries, wages, commissions, fees etc. - Power and water rates, legal fees or leases

 When applying for a Manaaki Urupā Grant, applicants will need to provide evidence that the urupā meets the criteria.
-The evidence requirements are attached as appendix three.
+The evidence requirements are attached as per the table below.